 5. Invite obstetricians to see normal.

 As I said in the first part of this post, if you only get involved when things go wrong, you can get so used to the idea that birth is abnormal and risky that it is very hard to remember that, in most cases, it all goes really well as long as we don’t interfere.
 Which means we need to find ways of enabling prospective proponents of the midwifery model to experience what we experience.
 When I said on facebook the other week that I would consider letting a handful of my obstetrician friends come and sit on the sofa and knit (in order to keep their hands busy) during my home birth, I was only half joking.
 It is, in my humble opinion, unreasonable and unrealistic to expect professionals to support something that they don’t have experience of themselves.
 If we want certain colleagues to be more accepting of holistic midwifery care, then we may need (with women’s permission, of course) to let them see what that looks like.
 And we all know that updating is important too, so they may need a refresher every now and again!
 I totally understand why some midwives want to bar the door, and we absolutely need to make sure that we only think about this with women who are OK with it (and with colleagues who will be respectful of the environment) but I think this is an important one to think about.
-If nothing else, we should be offering loans of videos and sending links to fab birth movies…
+If nothing else, we should be offering loans of videos and sharing useful pictures, memes and infographs (with credit to the originator, of course)…

 And it’s not just about birth.
 Invite medically-focused colleagues to childbirth education groups, to coffee mornings, to breastfeeding sit-ins, to anywhere else where there are healthy, pregnant women who can help put the amount of abnormality they see in their work into perspective and serve as a reminder that birth works really, really well and is better left alone in the majority of cases.